Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 If multi-group is found in the article:

 The total amount of rows will be \# of chi2 values \* \# of Ns and \# of ngroup.
 Here, we need to pay attention to how each value is repeated in order to have different combinations.
-For example, if chi2 values retrieved are 2,3,4.
-Ns retrieved are 10,20,30,40. ngroups are 8,9. (df and RMSEA always go together with chi2 because they are from the same result sentence).
+For example, if chi2 values extracted are 2,3,4.
+Ns extracted are 10,20,30,40. ngroups are 8,9. (df and RMSEA always go together with chi2 because they are from the same result sentence).

 Then we will have 24 rows with unique combinations of: